Information for New Families

 - We are located at the intersection of Eastman and Dahlia, between Hampden & Yale on Dahlia Street.

 - Tuition information

-Parents must complete an application packet, including a Health Professional Assessment, signed by a physician, stating that the child is able to participate in a child care program and have current immunizations.
+Parents must complete an application packet (PDF), including a Health Professional Assessment, signed by a physician, stating that the child is able to participate in a child care program and have current immunizations.

 Children are enrolled depending on space availability and must be able to benefit from participation in a group setting.

 During the first six weeks of attendance, the teacher, therapists and educational coordinator will complete curriculum-based and standardized assessments for children with developmental delays.
 Following the assessments, an Individual Intervention Plan (IIP) meeting will be held with the parent(s) to review the assessments and write goals and objectives.

 Students are admitted regardless of race, color, and national or ethnic origin.

 Rise has four classrooms, each with a capacity between 8-12 children.
 We offer both full-time and part-time schedules for typically-developing children.
 Children with disabilities are expected to attend full-time to maximize their therapeutic and educational opportunities.
 We strive for a 50/50 ratio of typically-developing children and children with disabilities in each class.
 Children are enrolled in classes based on chronological age and developmental appropriateness.
 Each classroom has a Lead Teacher and two Teaching Assistants.
 We strive to maintain a student/teacher ratio of 3:1.
 Every Lead Teacher has earned a Master’s degree, or is enrolled in a graduate program to earn a Master’s degree in Early Childhood Special Education.